dannyphamv/resume/README.md

 # Danny Pham, Data Analyst
 Bellevue, WA | dannyphamv@gmail.com | (206) 446-9619

-# Work Experience
-**Amazon** | March 2022 - Current\
-**Locker+ Customer Service Associate**\
-Redmond, WA
-- Worked independently and as part of a team, and adapted to changing priorities and demands, including working alone and opening and closing the site.
-- Provided excellent customer service by answering questions, resolving issues, and working through problem-solving scenarios for customers.
-- Operated a variety of technologies to receive, pick, and stow customer orders, process returns, and prepare for delivery.

 # Education
 **Western Governors University** | 2022 - Current\
 **Master of Science in Data Analytics**\